strayr/strayr-k-macros/README.md

 - please read the comments at the top of each file before use.
 - `mechanical_level_tmc2209.cfg` requires the capability to set stepper currents with SET_TMC_CURENT, and may need additional physical endstops.
 Improper use may cause **expensive damage**.
 It's in use on my Ender 3 derived printer but please read the comments at the top of the file and watch the video before use. **You have been warned** https://www.youtube.com/watch?v=aVdIeIIpUAk
 - `mechanical_level_stupid.cfg` is a bad idea and shoud not be used unless you've read it, understood it, know it can break your printer and are willing to do so.
 JUST DON'T.

+## Bed Offset

+This is relatively stand alone, you need to set up [save_variables] and add a line to your START_PRINT and END_PRINT macros.

+You may benefit from having the PROBE_CALIBRATE menu items in improved_menu.cfg set up so you can run all that from the screen.